-Terms of reference of the Risk Management Committee
+Terms of reference of the Risk Management Committee are as under:

 - 1. Review of Risk Management policy developed by the management - 2.
 Review of Annual Risk Management Framework document - 3.
 Periodical review of process for systematic identification and assessment of business risks. - 4.
 Monitoring and reporting of critical risk exposures to the Board on need basis for effective risk management